Beaches in the northeast of Mallorca

 The most famous beach in this area is Cala Torta.
 A relatively large sandy beach in stunning surroundings with low mountains and trees.
 The area is perfect for hiking and there is even a nice little cafe on the beach.
 Although the last few kilometers are quite bad gravel roads, the beach is very well visited.

-The largest resort on the northeast of Mallorca is Cala Ratjada.
+The largest resort on the northeast of Mallorca is Cala Ratjada (picture above).
 Cala Ratjada has its own beautiful beach, Son Moll, but on the northern edge of the town lies the even more beautiful beach of Cala Agulla.
-With its shiny, bright sand, turquoise water and beautiful sand dunes, Cala Agulla is worth visiting if you’re vacating in Cala Ratjada.
+With its shiny, bright sand, turquoise water and beautiful sand dunes, Cala Agulla (picture below) is worth visiting if you’re vacating in Cala Ratjada.

 The second largest resort in this part of Mallorca is Cala Mesquida.
 You won’t find many shops and restaurants here, but on the other hand, Cala Mesquida has a huge natural beach.
 A great resort for family vacations in beautiful and relatively quiet surroundings.